gianarb/gianarb.github.com/_posts/2015-12-16-wordpress-docker.markdown

 environment, with own filesystem and dependencies.

 Worpdress in this implemetation has two containers, one to provide apache and php and one for mysql database.
-This is an example of Dockerfile, it describe how a docker container works it is very simple to understand, from this example there are different keywords
+This is an example of Dockerfile, it describes how a docker container works it is very simple to understand, from this example there are different keywords